 The Chase Sapphire Preferred is very similar to the Chase Sapphire Reserve, it’s just a cheaper version of it.
 The Sapphire Preferred comes with 2X on dining and travel, primary rental car insurance, and a low annual fee of only $95.

 The Chase Sapphire Preferred is a Visa Signature credit card which means that it typically comes with a minimum credit limit of $5,000.
 However, you can receive substantially higher credit limits.
 When Brad first got approved for this card his starting limit was well over $20,000!
-You can click HERE to learn more about this card and compare it others.

 The Chase Freedom cards can also be good options to go with.
 Some of the Freedom cards are Visa Signature cards which means that your starting credit line should be at around $5,000.